Slot Review Magic Mirror - Merkur

 Each time you manage this, you’ll go up a level to the net monetary amount but remember that one mistake and you lose the lot.
 It’s a feature we can’t remember having seen anywhere before.

 It’s a ‘pass’ but Merkur must do better

 It’s hard to know what to make of this mobile slot.
 Let’s start with the negatives.
 It’s not particularly well-designed, there’s no real background to the theme offered and the symbol that acts as both Scatter and Wild is…well, a little beat ‘cheapskate.’

 That said, I’ll just about give it a “Pass’ because I like the main free games feature.
 Or rather, I like the special symbol that can become an Expanding Wild.
 There’s obviously a lot of potential there to secure huge wins if you start getting more Expanding reels than non-Expanding ones.

 There’s nothing particularly remarkable about the second Gamble feature.
 It’s hard to tell whether it makes any difference or not to your chances of winning when you hit the button.

 But credit to Merkur for at least doing something original.

-To play Magic Mirror for real money, you’ll need to open an online casino account.
+To play Magic Mirror for real money, you’ll need to open an account at one of the best Indian casinos.
 Its’ quick, easy and simple.
 In other words, the opposite of those self-service checkouts at supermarkets that take longer than when you just have a ‘human’ cashier working there.